Contingency operation: Background

 Historically, the US Congress in its appropriations allocates the "base" budget of the US Department of Defense (DoD), that includes the routine costs of maintaining the military forces.
 In case of an unforeseen threat (like an actual war) Congress may consider a supplemental appropriations bill to increase the funding.
 The latter mechanism was extensively used in the 20th century, especially at the beginning of hostilities.
 Usually (Korean War, Vietnam War, 1990-1991 Gulf War) the expenses were quickly rolled into the next base DoD budget (in the case of Korean War, the supplemental appropriations in the 1951 totaled 32.8 billion dollars, and in 1952 just 1.4 billion).
 After the September 11 attacks the pattern have changed, as the Congress started to rely on non-base funding for larger amounts and longer periods (amounts allocated for both supplemental and designated for non-base activities in the Vietnam war averaged 6% of the DoD budget vs. 17% in the first two decades of the 21st century).

 Initially, until 2010, the non-base funding was mostly provided through emergency-related supplemental appropriations.
 Starting in 2011, under the Obama administration, Congress was asked to authorize war funds as a part of the regular appropriation bill.
 At this point the formal use of the label Overseas Contingency Operations (OCO) started to indicate that the authorized amounts were exempt from the Budget Control Act (BCA) limits on discretionary spending.
-OCO started to replace the "Global War on Terrorism" in early 2009.
+OCO started to replace the "Global war on terrorism" in early 2009.
 BCA has specifically amended the Balanced Budget and Emergency Deficit Control Act (BBEDCA) to include an "Overseas Contingency Operations/Global War on Terrorism" designation, so that the "emergency" label was no longer needed to exclude funds from the BCA caps.

 As of 2019, there were no procedural or statutory limits on the amounts of OCO spending, although the president must approve the spending after the appropriation bill is passed for the funds to become available.

 Starting in 2012, Congress has adopted the same approach (and the OCO designation) for foreign affairs funding, sometimes with "no-year" accounts (funds available until spent), each year allocating more money than was requested.
-This use of OCO, arguably as just a mechanism to bypass the budget limits, ceased in 2022.
+This use of OCO, which some argued was a mechanism to bypass the budget limits, ceased in 2022.